Articulated buses in the United Kingdom: Mercedes Benz O405, 1992

-A single November 1992 built articulated Mercedes-Benz O405G was bought by Grampian Regional Transport, the forerunner of FirstGroup, as their bus RT1 (K1 GRT).
-This bus survived into 2008 as a unique member of the First Aberdeen fleet as fleet number 10046.
+A single Alexander-bodied articulated Mercedes-Benz O405G was delivered to Grampian Regional Transport, the forerunner of FirstGroup, in November 1992.
+Assigned the fleet number RT1 and cherished registration K1 GRT, the 17.6 m bus featured air conditioning and on-board passenger information as well as a capacity for 60 seated and 50 standing passengers, and would survive as a unique member of the First Aberdeen fleet as fleet number 10046.

 Modern era

 Towards the new millennium, interest was revived in the more advanced, lighter, low-floor designs being introduced, and the first second-generation articulated buses were introduced by First Greater Manchester in 1998/1999 on route 135.
 Articulated buses were first introduced in London in the early 2000s.
 Later, FirstGroup, in collaboration with Volvo and Wrightbus, developed the Wright StreetCar.
 FirstGroup branded this the FTR concept, for use in the introduction of new bus rapid transit schemes.
 The FTR was used in York, Leeds and Swansea.

 Use of conventional articulated buses has extended beyond London, into the other English regions, as well as Scotland and Wales.
 Cardiff Bus secured the first Statutory Quality Bus Partnership in the UK which prompted the introduction of high technology artics.
 While Arriva London had the largest single fleet, in London, First operated the most artics in the UK, across its subsidiary companies.
 Many articulated buses in operation across the United Kingdom are exiles from London.